callumbarltrop/callumbarltrop.github.io/_pages/cv.md

 ======
 * 2019: Graduate Teaching Assistant
   * Lancaster University
-  * I have been a graduate teaching assistant for a range of undergraduate and postgraduate modules.
+  * I was a graduate teaching assistant for a range of undergraduate and postgraduate modules.
 This role involved running seminars, marking assessed coursework and providing detailed feedback.

 * 2021: Research Intern
   * Morecambe Bay Foodbank